Biembeddings of Archdeacon type: their full automorphism group and their number

 Archdeacon, in his seminal paper \cite{A}, showed that, if some additional technical conditions are satisfied, Heffter arrays provide explicit constructions of $\mathbb{Z}_{v}$-regular biembeddings of complete graphs $K_v$ into orientable surfaces.
-Following \cite{CostaDellaFiorePasotti, CPEJC} and \cite{CostaPasotti2} the embeddings defined, using this construction, via partially filled arrays, will be denoted as \emph{embeddings of Archdeacon type} or, more simply, \emph{Archdeacon embeddings}.
+Following \cite{CostaDellaFiorePasotti, CM} and \cite{CostaPasotti2} the embeddings defined, using this construction, via partially filled arrays, will be denoted as \emph{embeddings of Archdeacon type} or, more simply, \emph{Archdeacon embeddings}.
 Indeed, this kind of embedding can be considered also for more general arrays than the Heffter's.
-In \cite{RelH}, the authors introduced the concept of \emph{relative} Heffter array and, in \cite{CPPBiembeddings}, it was proved that it can be used, with essentially the same construction of \cite{A}, to embed the complete multipartite graph with $v/t$ parts each of size $t$, denoted by $K_{\frac{v}{t}\times t}$, into orientable surfaces.
-We also refer to \cite{MP}, and to the references therein, for the known results on the existence problem of relative Heffter arrays.
-More recently, in \cite{CostaDellaFiorePasotti} the authors introduced a variation of the Heffter arrays, denoted by \emph{non-zero sum Heffter} arrays and showed that, also in this case, that embedding is well defined.
-In this paper, we first provide a generalization of both the (relative) \emph{Heffter} and the \emph{non-zero sum Heffter} arrays, and then we define the Archdeacon embedding in this more general context. \begin{defin} Let $v=2nk+t$ be a positive integer, where $t$ divides $2nk$, and let $J$ be the subgroup of $\Z_{v}$ of order $t$.
+In \cite{RelH}, the authors introduced the concept of a \emph{relative} Heffter array and, in \cite{CPPBiembeddings}, it was proved that it can be used, with essentially the same construction of \cite{A}, to embed the complete multipartite graph with $v/t$ parts each of size $t$, denoted by $K_{\frac{v}{t}\times t}$, into orientable surfaces.
+More recently, in \cite{CostaDellaFiorePasotti} the authors introduced a variation of the Heffter arrays, denoted by \emph{non-zero sum Heffter arrays} (see also \cite{CDF, PM, MT1}) and showed that, also in this case, that embedding is well defined.
+In this paper, we first provide a generalization (already reported in the survey \cite{DP}, Definition 6.56) of both the relative \emph{Heffter} and the \emph{non-zero sum Heffter} arrays, and then we define the Archdeacon embedding in this more general context. \begin{defin} Let $v=2nk+t$ be a positive integer, where $t$ divides $2nk$, and let $J$ be the subgroup of $\Z_{v}$ of order $t$.